neon-inkblast/cell-simulation/README.md

 - Next gen: Runs the simulation and produces the next state of every cell
 - Reset: Resets the grid to the intial empty state.

+The number of rows and columns in the grid can be configured in the configuration file found at `src/config/gridConfig.ts`

 ---

 ## Tests